 Taxotere Lawsuit- Chemotherapy Drug | Permanent Hair Loss

 Taxotere is a drug that is administered intravenously and it is intended to treat many different types of cancer.
 The drug works as a form of chemotherapy that is supposed to slow the cell growth of the cancerous tumor.
-Over 12,000 victims have filed lawsuits against Sanofi asserting that the manufacturer neglected to properly warn physicians and patients concerning the potential of permanent hair loss, otherwise known as alopecia, which is widely known to be caused by Taxotere.
+Over 15,000 lawsuits against Sanofi were filed asserting that the manufacturer neglected to properly warn physicians and patients concerning the potential of permanent hair loss, otherwise known as alopecia, which is widely known to be caused by Taxotere.
+As of February 15th, 2022 there are 11,998 Taxotere hair loss lawsuits pending.
+Many victims are wondering about hair growth after taxotere.
 Taxotere lawsuits filed in United States Federal Court have been consolidated in the Eastern District of Louisiana as multidistrict litigation (MDL).
 The Eastern District of Louisiana is located in New Orleans.
-The consolidated lawsuits have sustained some setbacks with a number of individual lawsuits dismissed.”
-Nonetheless the Taxotere lawsuits are still is one of the largest MDL’s in the U.S. This drug has several side effects that can result from its usage.
+The consolidated lawsuits have sustained some setbacks with a number of individual lawsuits dismissed.
+The manufacturer, Sanofi, has prevailed in the first two bellwether trials in the mdl.
+The victims losing the first two bellwether trials is problematic for the long term sustainability of the Taxotere litigation.
+Thankfully, on February 10th, 2022 an appeals Court overturned the manufacturer’s win in the first Taxotere Bellwether trial.
+Nonetheless, the Taxotere litigation is still one of the largest MDL’s in the United States.
+This drug has several side effects that can result from its usage.
 One of these side effects is that the hair loss that accompanies the use of this drug is permanent instead of the usual temporary hair loss that is associated with chemotherapy.
 This is notwithstanding the assurances from the company that the hair loss was limited in time.
-If you have taken this drug in conjunction with your cancer treatment and experienced permanent hair loss, you should immediately contact a Taxotere lawsuit attorney.
+If you have taken this drug in conjunction with your cancer treatment and experienced permanent hair loss, you should immediately contact a Taxotere lawsuit attorney seeking a taxotere settlement amount.

 The presiding justice explained the MDL as follows: “Plaintiffs in this multidistrict litigation (“MDL”) are suing several pharmaceutical companies that manufactured and/or distributed a chemotherapy drug, Taxotere or docetaxel, that Plaintiffs were administered for the treatment of breast cancer or other forms of cancer.
 Plaintiffs allege that the drug caused permanent alopecia—in other words, permanent hair loss.
 Plaintiffs bring claims of failure to warn, negligent misrepresentation, fraudulent misrepresentation, and more.”
 Order